What the metaverse means for brand experiences

 At the moment, this is more of a concept than an actual platform, so the end result will likely differ significantly from what is currently on the drawing board.
 But with supporters like Facebook, Microsoft, and some of the world’s leading game platforms, the metaverse is starting to draw the interest of both the technological community and, perhaps more importantly, venture capitalists.

-According to Bloomberg, the metaverse is best described as a 3D World Wide Web or a digital facsimile of the physical world.
+The metaverse is best described as a 3D World Wide Web or a digital facsimile of the physical world.
 In this realm, users can move about, converse with other users, make purchases, hold meetings, and engage in all manner of other activities.
 In the metaverse, all seats at live performances are front and center, sporting events are right behind home plate or center court, and of course, all avatars remain young and beautiful — if that’s what you desire — forever.

 As you might imagine, this is a marketer’s dream.
 Anheuser-Busch InBev global head of technology and innovation Lindsey McInerney explained to Built In recently that marketing is all about getting to where the people are, and a fully immersive environment is ripe with all manner of possibilities, from targeted marketing and advertising opportunities to fully virtualized brand experiences.
 Already, companies like ABB are experimenting with metaverse-type marketing opportunities, such as virtual horse racing featuring branded NFTs.
 Elsewhere, Epic Games recently streamed a virtual concert featuring Ariana Grande on its Fortnite channel, while Hyundai is offering glimpses of what future mobility might look like on Roblox.